ravgeetdhillon/ravgeet-web/content/services/software-engineering.md

 - **Development** - VSCode, Linux Ubuntu, GitHub, Spotify
 - **Design** - Figma

-This year my aim is to learn about **Golang**, **Kubernetes**, and **Docker**.
+This year my aim is to learn **Golang**, **Kubernetes**, and **Docker**.

-Although my availability is limited as I work on a full-time basis, still if you'd like me to work on your project, please consider sending me an email at ravgeetdhillon@gmail.com or reach out via your preferred contact channel.
+Although my availability is limited as I work on a full-time basis, still if you'd like me to work on your project, please consider sending me an email at ravgeetdhillon@gmail.com or reach out via your preferred [contact](/contact) channel.